-Today, we create a Stock Trading System Benchmark using the SPDR S&P 500 ETF SPY.
+Today, we create a Stock Trading System Benchmark Indicator using the SPDR S&P 500 Exchange Traded Fund (ETF) (Symbol: SPY).

-In finance, the benchmark performs the function of an external reference parameter for the valuation of a mutual fund.
+In finance, the benchmark performs the function of an external reference parameter for the valuation of a particular and specific market segment.

 Before comparing the stock trading system, let’s see how to build a buy-and-hold indicator.

 Our stock trading system benchmark is the classic buy and holds strategy.

-Firstly I set my initial capital, and I continue to buy the ETF SPY for the same amount and keep it for the entire duration of my strategy.
+First, I determine the amount of Capital, and I continue to buy the ETF SPY for the same amount and keep it for the entire duration of my strategy.

 Here is what our chart of SPDR S&P 500 ETF SPY looks like with the buy and hold display:

 For example, if I had purchased $ 10,000 of SPY stocks at the beginning of 2007 and sold it at the end of 2017, I would have earned $ 8,718.

 This is classic and dated investment mode.
 Today we have to stay less time in the market, firstly to avoid an event like a flash crash.

-We created a Stock Trading System Benchmark Indicator that shows two equity lines.
+We created a Stock Trading System Benchmark Indicator that shows two trend lines.

-Visually, the strategy in question, despite having gained just over half, significantly beat the benchmark in both the drawdown and the capital employed.
+Visually, the strategy in question, despite having gained just over half of the time, significantly beat the benchmark in both the drawdown and the capital employed.